 At Great Chart we know the importance of assessing each child's needs.
 We recognise the importance of sharing learning objectives and ensuring that the children understand what they are learning.
 We have worked hard on ensuring there is a progression of skills for each subject area and that it is accessible to all members of staff to enable them to prepare children for their next steps.
-We assess through a range of methods, including teacher assessment, peer assessment, self assessment, questioning, feedback and memory retrieval.
+We assess through a range of methods, including teacher assessment, peer assessment, self assessment, questioning, feedback and memory retrieval

 Learning objectives are shared in each lesson.
 They are explicit and referred to throughout the lesson.
 Children are encouraged to articulate the learning intention and record this in their book.
-During planning, success criteria is thought through carefully in order to provide progressive steps, these may be shared with the children.
+During planning, the progression of skills documentation is referred to (across all subject areas), in order to provide progressive steps and ensure all aims are met.

 Assessment within the lesson takes place in many forms.
 We value the children's contributions and value their opinions and ideas.
+We often use revision at the start of every lesson which may come in the form of entrance/exit tickets, a quiz, or an odd one out activity.
 Although we use hands up in many classes, other strategies are employed to allow their voices to be heard.
 This may include partner work, small group work and through the children becoming the teacher to explain their understanding.
-Mantle of the Expert is a whole school approach that provides an excellent opportunity for the children to lead the lesson, enabling the teacher to assess how much the children have understood.
+The Mantle of the Expert may provide an excellent opportunity for the children to lead the lesson, enabling the teacher to assess how much the children have understood.

 We believe self- assessment to be an important part of children's learning.
 This supports our school ethos of resilience and a healthy growth mindset.
 We aim for the children to identify their strengths and to think about what they need to do to improve further.
 All children's marking (peer or self) will be done using a green pen.